YaraHorany/Pacman/README.md

 ## About

 The beloved vintage Pacman game with Flutter Animations compatible in both Android and IOS. </br>
-The player controls Pac-Man, who must eat all the dots inside an enclosed maze while avoiding four colored ghosts.
+The player controls Pac-Man, who must eat all the dots inside an enclosed maze while avoiding three colored ghosts.

 ## Game instructions

 1. Press Start button
-2. Use gestures for moving
+2. Use gestures for moving.
    * Swipe left to move left.
    * Swipe right to move right.
    * Swipe up to move up.